Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 He started publishing a journal called The Perfectionist,

-as he wrote advocating non-monogamy.
+as he wrote advocating.

-He's getting letters like, I'm really
+non-monogamy.
+He was getting letters like,

-lucky, where are you going with this?
+I'm really fucking, where are you going with this?

-So I can be Christian and I like it.
+So I can be Christian and

-He wrote, all experienced testifiers
+He wrote, all experience

-that sexual love is not naturally restricted to pairs.
+is not naturally restricted to pairs.

-You can fuck bananas.
+You can fuck bananas,

 Speak for yourself.